-The Contractor shall recognize that AHCCCS will be in compliance with Federal and State transparency initiatives.
+The Contractor shall recognize that AHCCCS will be in compliance with State and Federal transparency initiatives.
 AHCCCS may publicly report or make available any data, reports, analysis, or outcomes related to Contractor activities, operations and/or performance.
 Public reporting may include, but is not limited to, the following components:

-- 1. Use of evidence-based guidelines, - 2.
-Identification and publication of top performing Contractors, - 3.
-Identification and publication of top performing providers, - 4.
-Program pay for performance payouts, - 5.
-Mandated publication of guidelines, - 6.
-Mandated publication of outcomes, - 7.
-Identification of Centers of Excellence for specific conditions, procedures, or member populations, and - 8.
-Establishment of Return on Investment goals.
+- 1. Use of evidence-based guidelines.

+- 2. Identification and publication of top performing Contractors.

+- 3. Identification and publication of top performing providers.

+- 4. Program pay for performance payouts.

+- 5. Mandated publication of guidelines.

+- 6. Mandated publication of outcomes.

+- 7. Identification of Centers of Excellence for specific conditions, procedures, or member populations.

+8. Establishment of Return on Investment goals.

-The following, which is not an all-inclusive list, are examples of issues that could result in program changes, for the Contractor's required compliance: Compliance with the applicable sections of the Patient Protection and Affordable Care Act (PPACA) and provisions as adopted by AHCCCS in the Arizona State Plan.
+The following, which is not an all-inclusive list, are examples of issues that could result in program changes, for the Contractor's required compliance: Compliance with the applicable sections of the Patient Protection and Affordable Care Act (PPACA) and in the Arizona State Plan.

-- 1. Meet other requirements as stipulated including increased provider reimbursement up to Medicare levels for select primary care services, - 2.
-Participate in care coordination data sharing as specified by AHCCCS between Medicaid Managed Care Organizations and Exchange Qualified Health Plans for those members that transition between Medicaid and Exchange health care coverage, and - 3.
+- 1. Meet other requirements as stipulated including increased provider reimbursement up to Medicare levels for select primary care services. - 2.
+Participate in care coordination data sharing as specified by AHCCCS between Medicaid MCOs and Exchange Qualified Health Plans for those members that transition between Medicaid and Exchange health care coverage. - 3.
 Comply with the Center for Medicare and Medicaid policies, directives, and guidelines.